jerolimov/tcpproxy/README.md

-# TCPproxy which just throttle TCP connections
+# TCPproxy which throttle the connections

 	npm install -g tcpproxy